AmmonAyisiMensah/NodeMCU-Driver/README.md

 # Overview
-A comprehensive C++ library and Arduino project for controlling NodeMCU (V2 & V3) boards over various communication interfaces.
+A comprehensive C++ driver for controlling ESP8266 or NodeMCU (V2 & V3) boards over various communication interfaces.

 **NodeMCU-Driver** provides a unified API for interacting with NodeMCU boards through HTTP, TCP, Serial communication interfaces, and a user-friendly dashboard for seamless configuration and control.